Skip to Content

 Oh, and if you’re using whole egg whites instead of liquid, that’ll be about 10-11 eggs.
 That’s a lot of wasted yolks so use liquid whites if possible!

 Have more questions about this sausage and egg white breakfast skillet casserole?
-You can leave a comment below or ask the 14k people in my free Facebook group for their input.
+You can leave a comment below.
+Recipe reviews are always appreciated!

 Chicken Sausage Breakfast Skillet Casserole